phasedephase/cleaningdata/README.md

 *-std()* variables.
 Finally, the activity numeric codes are replaced by their equivalent English version as per the features.txt file key.
-And as a last step, all the means across all subjects and activities are selected and stored in a new subset table.
+And as a last step, all the means across all subjects and activities are selected and stored in a new subset table which is then output to a file called:  tidy.txt.